RoboOmniSim/Robostudio/README.md

-First method: You can obtain part by base and scale Second method: manual bounding box(recommend manual bounding box for complex scenes and high accuracy) Third method: Use SAM reproject Gaussian or SegAnyGAussians( https://github.com/Jumpat/SegAnyGAussians)
+First method: You can obtain part by base and scale Second method: manual bounding box(recommend manual bounding box for complex scenes and high accuracy) Third method: Use SAM reproject Gaussian or GAGA(https://github.com/weijielyu/Gaga/tree/main)

 #### Load part to URDF